Ads

 Aircraft Propeller Inspection and Maintenance

 Propellers must be inspected regularly.
-The exact time interval for particular propeller inspections is usually specified by the propeller manufacturer.
+The exact inspection intervals are usually specified by the propeller manufacturer.
 The regular daily inspection of propellers varies little from one type to another.

 1. Blades, spinners, and other external surfaces for excessive oil or grease deposits.